BDJ's Dividend Likely To Rise Due To Improved Option Premiums

 BDJ's higher weighting toward financials is a positive due to high government support of the sector.

-Last summer I covered BlackRock's Enhanced Equity Dividend Trust (BDJ) in the article "Defensive Alpha With The BlackRock Enhanced Equity Dividend Fund."
+Last summer I covered BlackRock Enhanced Equity Dividend Trust (BDJ) in the article "Defensive Alpha With The BlackRock Enhanced Equity Dividend Fund."
 I found that the fund had a general track record of outperformance compared to other high dividend funds and generally outperformed the most during more volatile periods.

 As I mentioned in the article, we were in a late-cycle period last year and now it seems we are at the end of the economic cycle.
 While I remain bullish on individual companies, I am bearish on the market as a whole.
 As such, many are likely looking to funds like BDJ as areas where more defensive performance is feasible.